psexton/matlab-xunit/README.md

 ![Jenkins trend graph](doc/images/jenkins_trend_graph.png)

-The implementation is based on [xml_io_tools](http://www.mathworks.com/matlabcentral/fileexchange/12907-xmliotools) by Jaroslaw Tuszynski, which is a nice way to generate XML in Matlab.
-It uses about 1/3 the lines of code as Matlab's built-in `xmlwrite`.
+The implementation is based on [xml_io_tools](http://www.mathworks.com/matlabcentral/fileexchange/12907-xmliotools) by Jaroslaw Tuszynski, which is a nice way to generate XML in MATLAB.
+It uses about 1/3 the lines of code as MATLAB's built-in `xmlwrite`.

 ## Usage